mishakessler/portfolio/README.md

 - Design Goals
   - Package all of my prior and ongoing experiences and job positions, across all of my prior industries.
-  - Utilize best practices in UX/UI design for accessibility, navigability, and findability.
+  - Utilize best practices in UX/UI design for accessibility, navigability, and find-ability.
   - Exude my values and personality through visual appeal, clean design, and engaging interactivity.

 - Development Goals
   - A well-structured React app, using smartly organized, modular, reusable components.
-  - Smartly-architected data, allowing me to udpate my positions, passion projects, case studies, interviews, committees, memberships, and more, with minimal effort.
+  - Well-architected data usage, allowing me to update my positions, passion projects, case studies, interviews, committees, memberships, and more, with minimal effort.
   - Clean, linted code, following naming conventions and style guides.

 - Feature Goals